Kash Patel Becomes the Focus of Media Analysis They Consistently Get Wrong

 He also delivered a message to those “fomenting terrorism and extremism” in the region, saying they ought to realize that their “bitter hatreds have delivered nothing but misery, suffering, and failure.”
 Gazans, Trump continued, should get back to the basics, seeking “stability, safety, dignity, and economic development,” so their children will have a better life.

-Trump, whose first administration brokered the Abraham Accords that normalized diplomatic relations between Israel and several Arab countries, emphasized that nations in the region who are “productive and responsible” shouldn’t be adversaries, but partners, “and eventually even friends.”
+Trump, whose first administration brokered the Abraham Accords that normalized diplomatic relations between Israel and several Arab and Muslim-majority countries, emphasized that nations in the region who are “productive and responsible” shouldn’t be adversaries, but partners, “and eventually even friends.”
 He even extended an olive branch to Iran: “the hand of friendship and cooperation is always open.”

 The president said those seeking to destroy the nation of Israel should understand one reality after the nation's response to Hamas's barbaric attack more than two years ago: “The story of fierce Israeli resolve and triumph since October 7th should be proof to the entire world that those who seek to destroy this nation are doomed to bitter failure.
 The State of Israel is strong—and it will live and thrive forever.”